Editorial Review

 NAD+ Pathway Peptides and Metabolic Aging

-NAD+ (nicotinamide adenine dinucleotide) is a coenzyme essential for mitochondrial function, DNA repair, and sirtuin activation — all processes that decline with age.
-NAD+ levels decrease approximately 50% between ages 40 and 60, and this decline is now considered a key mediator of metabolic aging.
-While NAD+ precursors like NMN and NR have received significant attention, peptide-based approaches to NAD+ pathway modulation offer complementary mechanisms.
+NAD+ (nicotinamide adenine dinucleotide) is a coenzyme essential for mitochondrial function, DNA repair, and sirtuin activation.
+All of these decline with age.
+NAD+ levels decrease about 50% between ages 40 and 60.

-Humanin: Beyond its senomorphic properties, Humanin directly activates AMPK and improves mitochondrial NAD+/NADH ratios, supporting the metabolic efficiency that declines with age.
-Research shows Humanin levels are higher in centenarians than age-matched controls, suggesting a protective role in exceptional longevity.
+Humanin: Beyond its senomorphic properties, Humanin directly activates AMPK and improves mitochondrial NAD+/NADH ratios.
+This supports the metabolic efficiency that declines with age.
+Research shows Humanin levels are higher in centenarians than age-matched controls.
+This suggests a protective role in exceptional longevity.

 Building an Anti-Aging Peptide Protocol

-A comprehensive anti-aging peptide protocol targets multiple hallmarks simultaneously, following the principle that aging is a multi-factorial process requiring multi-factorial intervention.
-The following framework is derived from published research and is presented for research reference only.
+A complete anti-aging peptide protocol targets multiple hallmarks at once.
+Aging is a multi-factorial process requiring multi-factorial intervention.
+The following framework comes from published research and is for research reference only.

 Telomere Maintenance: Epitalon 5–10 mg daily for 10–20 day courses, repeated every 4–6 months.
-This intermittent protocol allows sustained telomerase activation without continuous administration, based on Khavinson published protocols showing long-lasting telomerase effects after short treatment courses.
+This intermittent protocol allows sustained telomerase activation without continuous dosing.
+It is based on Khavinson published protocols showing long-lasting telomerase effects after short treatment courses.

-Gene Expression Optimization: GHK-Cu topically at 1–2% concentration daily for skin-specific effects, with some research protocols using subcutaneous injection at 1–3 mg daily for systemic gene expression modulation.
+Gene Expression Optimization: GHK-Cu topically at 1–2% concentration daily for skin-specific effects.
+Some research protocols use subcutaneous injection at 1–3 mg daily for systemic gene expression control.
 The systemic route targets the 4,000+ gene regulatory network beyond dermal tissue.

 Mitochondrial Support: SS-31 research protocols use 0.5–5 mg/kg in preclinical studies.
 Human trials for Barth syndrome and heart failure have used 4–40 mg intravenous or subcutaneous doses.
 Optimal human anti-aging dosing is still being established.

-Senescent Cell Management: FOXO4-DRI research protocols use intermittent dosing (typically 3 times per week for defined courses) to clear accumulated senescent cells without disrupting beneficial senescent cell populations involved in wound healing and tumor suppression.
+Senescent Cell Management: FOXO4-DRI research protocols use intermittent dosing (typically 3 times per week for defined courses).
+This clears accumulated senescent cells without disrupting beneficial senescent cell populations involved in wound healing and tumor suppression.

 Immune Rejuvenation: Thymalin 10 mg daily for 10 days, repeated annually per Khavinson longevity protocols.
 This addresses the immunosenescence that underlies increased infection and cancer risk with aging.
-Browse our research peptide catalog for quality-verified compounds used in published protocols.
+Research listings compare third-party offers—verify COAs with sellers; we don’t test compounds.

 Measuring Biological Age: Tracking Peptide Protocol Effects

-Unlike chronological age, biological age can be measured and modified — and tracking biological age markers is essential for evaluating anti-aging peptide protocols.
+Unlike chronological age, biological age can be measured and modified.
+Tracking biological age markers is essential for evaluating anti-aging peptide protocols.
 Key biomarkers include:

 Telomere Length: Measured by qPCR or Flow-FISH, telomere length reflects replicative capacity.
-Epitalon protocols specifically target this marker, with published data showing telomere elongation after treatment courses.
-Telomere length is most informative when tracked longitudinally (rate of change) rather than as a single snapshot.
+Epitalon protocols specifically target this marker.
+Published data shows telomere elongation after treatment courses.
+Telomere length is most informative when tracked over time (rate of change) rather than as a single snapshot.

 Inflammatory Markers: hs-CRP, IL-6, and TNF-α levels reflect chronic low-grade inflammation (inflammaging).
 Anti-aging peptides including GHK-Cu and Humanin target these markers directly.
 Reductions in inflammatory markers correlate with reduced biological age and disease risk across multiple aging cohort studies.